EugeneL11/SpaceBook/README.md

 # SpaceBook

+### How to Run this Project

+Please refer to commands.md to learn more about how to use Docker to setup and run the project container.

 ### About HTTPS and SSL

 While in development stage, localhost and HTTP are being used for testing, and HTTPS/SSL will not be enabled at the moment.
 In the future, SSL certificates and keys should be mounted into Docker and used by Go server.